 Third minor outside send-out In-school suspension for one day - separate recess / lunch breaks - no contact with students.
 Parents are notified as soon as possible.
-A formal letter is sent to parents and a phone call from the Deputy Principal (Student Care) to explain the issue.
+A formal letter is sent to parents and a phone call from the Dean of Students or Dean of Operations to explain the issue.
 Sixth minor outside send-out In-school suspension for one day - separate recess / lunch breaks - no contact with students.
 Parents are notified as soon as possible.
-Parent interview with Deputy Principal (Student Care).
-Ninth minor outside send-out Parent interview with the Deputy Principal (Student Care).
+Parent interview with the Dean of Students or Dean of Operations.
+Ninth minor outside send-out Parent interview with the Dean of Students or Dean of Operations.
 Withdrawn by parents or permanently excluded from the College.